Logical Deduction Online Quiz

 Explanation

-Some saints are caps.
-All caps are bats.
+Some pens are tablets.
+All schools are tablets.

 reasoning_logical_deduction.htm